+We will open doors for in-car temp checks at 5 minutes before class start.
 Our teachers are busy preparing for the day’s activities and will open our doors precisely when scheduled class time and the intro begins at 5 after the hour.
 Our doors remain locked at all times, which is why we ask you not to “drop by.”
 We get in a total art zone, and we like to keep that energy bubble intact until time for classes to change.

 Those side doors sure seem handy!

 Yes, but they are reserved for staff entry, unless we specify to use entrance for some reason.
 Please make sure your family uses our double-wide front door.